Mid-Michigan Psychology Internship Consortium (MMPIC)

 Resources for Interns

-Interns have access to use of the resources available at their respective intern site.
-Resources include use of available facilities, shared clerical support, and academic, psychological, social, and emotional assessments necessary for completing internship responsibilities.
+Interns have access to all resources available at their respective intern site.
+Resources include available facilities, office space, printing, scanning, and copying tools, shared clerical support, and the academic, psychological, social, and emotional assessments necessary for completing internship responsibilities.

 Supervision of Interns

-Interns participate in at least two hours of individual supervision and an additional two hours of group supervision (e.g., case processing in a group setting, didactics, peer presentations) from a licensed psychologist a week.
+Interns participate in at least two hours of individual supervision each week, and an additional two hours of group supervision (e.g., case processing in a group setting, didactics, peer presentations) from a licensed psychologist each week.
 Altogether, each intern receives at least 100 hours of regularly scheduled, individual supervision with a licensed psychologist plus an additional 100 hours of supervision.